laboon/ebook/text/98_glossary_of_terms.md

 __Trivial__: A defect of a severity which is not noticeable, or hardly noticeable, and only causes the smallest of issues for a user of the system.

 __Trojan horse__: A kind of __malware__ which pretends to be another kind of program in order to trick users into installing and executing it.

+__Truth table__: A table which shows all possible values of a group of Boolean (true/false) variables.

 __TUC__: See __Test-Unfriendly Construct__.